 Amos Rex is open from 11 am daily and closed on Tuesdays.
 Closing times differ each evening from 5 pm – 8 pm so check beforehand.

 17. Take the ferry over to Tallinn for a day trip

 A super Finnish thing to do is to get a ferry over to Tallinn for the day.
 Did you know that you can sail from Helsinki to Tallinn in just two hours?!
 During my week in Helsinki, I boarded the ferry with Tallink Silja to take me over to Estonia.

 This is not just any ferry, it’s a huge ship that boards thousands a day.
-It has restaurants, a sun terrace, duty free shopping and more.
+It has restaurants, a sun terrace, duty-free shopping and more.
 If you have the cash to upgrade your ticket to business, I would!
-It comes with extra space, an all you can eat buffet and free pour bar!
+It comes with extra space, an all-you-can-eat buffet and a free pour bar!